fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 * Push marketing information to users when they are most likely to be on the app tracking their activity.
 These key times are Monday and Tuesdays from 12-2PM and 5-7PM.

 * Start User Challenges when they are most likely to be on the app tracking their activity.
 These key times are Monday and Tuesdays from 12-2PM and 5-7PM.

+* Because users are consistently wearing their devices throughout the entire day and night, There is an opportunity to market the app as Always-on wellness insights.
+Highlight "all-day insights" in product messaging — not just workouts.

+* Users had high engagement with sleep tracking features.
+This offers an opportunity for the app to be positioned as a sleep optimization coach and a holistic health tool, not just a passive tracker.
+This is also an opportunity to create smart sleep features (e.g., recovery suggestions, bedtime reminders).

+* Because higher caloric expendature is associated with more effecient sleep, Bellabeat can market around the idea that “More active days could contribute to better sleep quality.”